Spider Guide

 Spiders Behavior and Biology

-Spiders are primarily predators, feeding on insects and other small arthropods.
-Most species rely on venom to subdue their prey, but only a few pose any real risk to humans.
-Web-building species create elaborate traps to capture prey, while hunting spiders actively stalk and pounce on their food.
-Spiders lay eggs in silk sacs, and some species provide parental care until their young can fend for themselves.
+Spiders are predators that eat insects and other small bugs.
+Most use venom to catch their prey, but only a few can harm humans.
+Web-building spiders create traps to catch food.
+Hunting spiders chase and pounce on their prey.
+Female spiders lay eggs in silk sacs.
+Some species guard their young until they can survive on their own.

 How We Treat for Spiders